 Estate planning helps ensure that you and your loved ones will be protected no matter what the future holds.
 In our blog, we discuss the elements of an estate plan, how an estate plan prepares for possible illness or incapacity, what you can do to leave a lasting legacy for your loved ones, and much more.
-For answers to questions about your specific estate planning needs, please contact our office to request a free initial consultation.
+For answers to questions about your specific estate planning needs, please contact our office to request a free initial consultation with an experienced estate planning attorney Brooklyn families trust.

 - Page 13